Description

 Description of product typologies

-Spello PGI Bianco, alone or with specification of grape variety, has a yellow colour with greenish highlights; the nose is delicately floral and fruity; it is sapid, fresh and harmonious on the palate and at times lively.
-Spello PGI Rosso, alone or with specification of grape variety, has a vivacious ruby-red colour, varying in intensity and tending towards garnet with aging; the nose is fruity, delicate and pleasing, with evident spicy notes after aging; it is full, smooth and pleasantly bitter on the palate, with delicate grassy notes, good tannins and hints of roasted wood with aging.
-Spello PGI Rosé, alone or with specification of grape variety, has a luminous and intense cherry-pink colour; the nose displays floral hints and delicate fruity sensations; it is fragrant and sapid on the palate, with a pleasant bitter aftertaste.
+Spello PGI Bianco, alone or with specification of grape variety, is yellow with greenish reflections; the nose is delicately floral and fruity; the flavour is sapid, at times lively, fresh and harmonious.
+Spello PGI Rosso, alone or with specification of grape variety, is vivid ruby red, varying in intensity and tending towards garnet with ageing; the nose is fruity, delicate and pleasant, with evident spicy notes when aged; it is full, smooth and pleasantly bitter on the palate, with delicate grassy notes, good tannins and hints of roasted wood when aged.
+Spello PGI Rosato, alone or with specification of grape variety, is intense, luminous cherry-pink; the nose displays floral hints and delicate fruity sensations; it is fragrant and sapid on the palate, with a pleasant bitter aftertaste.

 Grape variety specifications